NEW STUDENT ORIENTATION

 When does New Student Orientation begin and when does it end?

-New Student Orientation will take place on Sunday, August 25, 2013 through Tuesday, August 27, 2013.
-Check in begins at 9:00am on the Bloomfield College Quad.
-Orientation is 3 full days of meeting new friends, staff members, and other BC Students, as well as getting to know Bloomfield College, it’s layout, services, and culture.
+New Student Orientation will take place on Tuesday, January 14, 2014.
+Check in begins at 9:30am in the Student Center.
+Orientation is one full of meeting new friends, staff members, and other BC Students, as well as getting to know Bloomfield College, it’s layout, services, and culture.
+The sessions should be over at approximately 4:00pm.

 What kinds of activities take place during Orientation?

-New Student Orientation is jam-packed with activities and events designed to help you navigate your way around Bloomfield College.
+New Student Orientation is jam-packed with activities and sessions designed to help you navigate your way around Bloomfield College.
 You will hear from various campus offices and support services, such as the Center for Career Development, the Wellness Center, Information Technology, Academic Affairs, Student Financial Services and more!
-There will be a session where all freshmen students discuss the summer reading book, and where transfer students can talk about their unique experience.
-Plus, there are tons of fun activities that will help you meet new people.
-We'll also be bringing local companies to campus to provide you with goodies and freebies, such as Bed, Bath and Beyond, Barnes & Noble Bookstore, NJPAC, Garden State Yoga, Moe's Southwest Grill and more!
+There will be fun activities that will help you meet new people.

 Do I need to RSVP for Orientation?